-As of September 30, 2019, the Company had a net R&W receivable of \$14 million from R&W counterparties, compared with a net R&W receivable of \$25 million as of December 31, 2018.
+As of March 31, 2020, the Company had a net R&W receivable of \$7 million from R&W counterparties, compared with a net R&W receivable of \$11 million as of December 31, 2019.
+The Company's agreements with providers of R&W generally provide for reimbursement to the Company as claim payments are made and, to the extent the Company later receives reimbursements of such claims from excess spread or other sources, for the Company to provide reimbursement to the R&W providers.

-The Company's RMBS loss projection methodology assumes that the housing and mortgage markets will continue improving.
+The Company's RMBS loss projection methodology assumes that the housing and mortgage markets will improve.
 Each period the Company makes a judgment as to whether to change the assumptions it uses to make RMBS loss projections based on its observation during the period of the performance of its insured transactions (including early stage delinquencies, late-stage delinquencies and loss severity) as well as the residential property market and economy in general, and, to the extent it observes changes, it makes a judgment as to whether those changes are normal fluctuations or part of a trend.
 The assumptions that the Company uses to project RMBS losses are shown in the sections below.